bao-project/bao-helloworld/README.md

 ## 5.3 Facilitating Guest Interaction

 In specific scenarios, it's important for guests to establish a communication channel.
-To achieve this, we'll make use of shared memory and Inter-Process Communication (IPC) mechanisms, enabling the Linux VM to seamlessly interact with the system.
+To achieve this, we'll make use of a shared memory object and Inter-Process Communication (IPC) mechanisms, enabling the Linux VM to seamlessly interact with the system.

 ![Init Setup](/img/triple-guest-shmem.svg)